The role of IT in conservation

 Camera traps and wildlife monitoring camera traps

 Camera traps and wildlife monitoring camera traps are another technological asset in conservation.
-These remotely activated cameras capture images of wildlife, providing valuable data on animal behavior, population sizes, and movement patterns.
+These remotely activated cameras capture images of wildlife, providing valuable data on animal behaviour, population sizes, and movement patterns.
 This non-invasive method minimises human-wildlife interaction, reducing stress on animals and risks to conservationists.
 The data gathered helps in understanding species’ needs and threats, aiding in the creation of targeted protection plans.

 Environmental DNA (eDNA) Environmental DNA analysis